nicklaros/gdsc-ugm_full-stack-development/readme.md

 }
 ```

-Note that it accept props parameter which contains all given attributes when it used by other compoennt.
+Note that it accept props parameter which contains all given attributes when it used by other component.
 In this case, we expect it to be given `text` attribute.

 ```html
 <Header text="Learn full stack development todos:" />